 Courses with a Community Partnership

-Community-based service activities are paired with structured preparation and student reflection.
 What is unique about service learning is that it offers direct application of theoretical models.
 Here are our current courses with a community partnership.

 BIOL 187: HIV-AIDS: Science, Society and Service

-CSCI 124: User Interface Design (Professor Jim Boerkoel)
+CSCI 124: User Interface Design

-Through a series of design investigations, you will work in teams to design applications that solve real problems facing our local community in a way that uniquely caters to specific user groups.
+Through a series of design investigations, students will work in teams to design applications that solve real problems facing our local community in a way that uniquely caters to specific user groups.
 In partnership with the newly established Hixon Center, this semester’s design theme will be Sustainable Environmental Design.
 Students will work with the Hixon Center to identify local experts and organizations that will help them understand the environmental challenges and needs faced by local community members.
 Teams will have the opportunity to present their designs at Claremont’s Earth Day Celebration and will compete in a design challenge that will be judged by local community members and experts in environmental sustainability.

-POST 179: Bicycle Revolution (Professor Paul Steinberg)
+POST 179: Bicycle Revolution

 This course explores the challenge of creating bike-friendly cities, using this as a window into broader themes surrounding the politics of urban change.
 Each week we will ride along local bike routes, meeting with officials and advocacy groups from nearby cities, in addition to longer field trips on two Saturdays.
 Course readings will draw on urban planning, political science, comparative public policy, urban sociology, public health, and cultural geography.
 The course is designed for students from all backgrounds and levels of biking experience.
 Capstone projects will offer analysis, design proposals, or other original contributions of value to community leaders.
 Enrollment by permission of instructor.

-RLST 155: Religion, Ethics and Social Practice
+RLST155: Religion, Ethics and Social Practice